-In June 2023, the debenture conversion option was terminated and subsequently the debenture investment is measured at amortized cost as it meets the conditions that the investment is held with the objective to hold the asset and to collect contractual cash flows and the contractual terms give rise on specific dates to cash flows that are solely payments of principal and interest.
-The fair value of the investment on the reclassification date becomes the new gross carrying amount.
-Management assessed the fair value on the reclassification date to ensure the appropriate amount was being recorded as the new gross carrying amount.
+The debenture investments, initially classified as FVTPL in 2022, had their conversion options terminated in June 2023.
+Consequently, the debenture investments are measured at amortized cost, as they meet the conditions of being held with the objective of collecting contractual cash flows.
+The contractual terms give rise on specific dates to cash flows that are solely payments of principal and interest.
+The fair value of the investments on the reclassification date become the new gross carrying amounts.
+Management assessed the fair values on the reclassification dates to ensure the appropriate amounts was being recorded as the new gross carrying amount.
+There were no changes in classification of the investments in 2024.